Orange Order: Battle of the Diamond

 In September 1795, at a crossroads known as "The Diamond" near Loughgall, Defenders and Protestant Peep o' Day Boys gathered to fight each other.
 This initial stand-off ended without a battle when the priest who accompanied the Defenders persuaded them to seek a truce, after a group called the "Bleary Boys" came from County Down to reinforce the Peep o' Day Boys.
 When a contingent of Defenders from County Tyrone arrived on 21 September, however, they were "determined to fight".
 The Peep o' Day Boys quickly regrouped and opened fire on the Defenders.
-According to William Blacker, the battle was short and the Defenders suffered "not less than thirty" deaths.
+According to William Blacker, the battle was short.
+The Defenders suffered "not less than thirty" deaths.

 After the battle had ended, the Peep o' Days marched into Loughgall, and in the house of James Sloan they founded the Orange Order, which was to be a Protestant defence association made up of lodges.
 The principal pledge of these lodges was to defend "the King and his heirs so long as he or they support the Protestant Ascendancy".
 At the start the Orange Order was a "parallel organisation" to the Defenders in that it was a secret oath-bound society that used passwords and signs.

 One of the very few landed gentry who joined the Orange Order at the outset, William Blacker, was unhappy with some of the outcomes of the Battle of the Diamond.
 He says that a determination was expressed to "driving from this quarter of the county the entire of its Roman Catholic population", with notices posted warning them "to Hell or Connaught".
 Other people were warned by notices not to inform on local Orangemen or "I will Blow your Soul to the Low hils of Hell And Burn the House you are in".
 Within two months, 7,000 Catholics had been driven out of County Armagh.
 According to Lord Gosford, the governor of Armagh: